 The beauty of natural hair is the versatility, it doesn’t have to be defined all the time!
 However, you may have those days where you crave perfectly, defined hair.
 I’m going to provide you with tips on how to achieve a defined twist-out for your natural hair, like the one below!

-Here are some tips on how you can achieve a defined twist-out.
-These tips have worked for me and I’m confident it’ll do the same for you!
+These tips we’re about to discuss have worked for me and I’m confident it’ll do the same for you!

 Don’t unravel your twists until they are DRY

 Does your hair take a while to dry?
 If you end up taking your twists down too early, you run the risk of having a failed style.
 In order to achieve a defined twist-out, I would recommend wearing your twists for a full day or more before attempting to unravel them.If you want to achieve a defined twist-out, wear your twists for a full day before unraveling them.
 Click To Tweet